The improved Dacia Sandero Stepway offers a bit of fun for not a lot of money. Jonathan Crouch reports

 You know when an idea is a good 'un when your opposition are looking at each other and wondering why they didn't think of it before.
 The Dacia formula is really rather simple.
 It takes tried and tested Renault engineering and recycles it into new cars hailing from Romania.
 Therefore there's very little research and development expense, low labour costs, minimal tooling outlay and hey presto, you have a line of cheap and reliable cars that are just about pitch perfect for these austere times.
 Hardly rocket science is it?

-Renault acquired the company in 1999 but it's been only in the last few years that cars have once again been imported to the UK.
+Renault acquired the company in 1999 but it's been only in the last decade that cars have once again been imported to the UK.
 We've had the Duster budget 4x4 and this was followed by the Sandero supermini, at launch the cheapest car on sale in the UK.
 The car we look at here, the Sandero Stepway, is a spin-off of that model and it's one that has a lot to be said for it, especially in this improved form.

 In order to understand the appeal of the Sandero Stepway, know this.
 The basic Sandero supermini upon which it's based has been designed to sell into many third world markets and as such is billed as having excellent ground clearance and "robust underbody protection for impressive performance on unpaved tracks".
 If that's not a great basis for building a jacked-up version with even greater abilities, I don't know what is.
 Do remember that this isn't a four-wheel drive car though, so there are limits as to what it can negotiate.
 For tougher stuff, you'll probably need to buy Dacia's Duster compact SUV.